dslab-epfl/svshi/README.md

 - If `timer == 0` the application runs only when the physical state of the devices it uses changes
 - If `timer > 0` the application runs when the physical state changes AND every `timer` seconds.

-The `files` attributes is used to indicate files that the app needs to work properly.
-These files must be at the root of the application project (next to `main.py`).

 Once the app is generated, it is moved in the generated apps' folder.

 Here is an example: